Hire a top foreign talent through the Global Talent Stream

 Make changes to your pending application

-If you need to make changes to your application once submitted, and before the LMIA decision is made, contact the appropriate Service Canada processing centre or the Employer Contact Centre to modify the application and avoid processing delays.
+If you need to make changes to your application once submitted, and before the LMIA decision is made, contact the appropriate Service Canada processing centre or the Employer Contact Centre to modify your application and avoid processing delays.

-If you need to change the stream you had originally selected, withdraw your original application and reapply under the new stream.
+If you need to change the stream you had originally selected, withdraw your application and reapply under the new stream.
 Processing fees aren’t refunded and cannot be transferred to your new application.

 After you apply